dangaiden/blog/content/about-me/index.md

   - 'a:1:{i:0;s:5:"index";}'

 ---
-<span style="font-family: Nunito;">Hey!
-I am <strong>Dan Belmonte</strong> and I work as a Cloud SRE at NTT.</span>
+<span >Hey!
+I am <strong>Dan Belmonte</strong> and now I am working as a Cloud SRE (weird name I know) at NTT.</span>

-<span style="font-family: Nunito;">My daily work is associated with Cloud, container, and IaC technologies. </span>Here you will see a variety of topics from VMware and Microsoft to Linux, Cloud, and containerization stuff.</span>
+<span >My daily work is associated with Cloud, container, and IaC technologies. </span>Here you will see a variety of topics from VMware and Microsoft to Linux, Cloud, and containerization stuff.</span>

 <span >You can find me at:</span>